 What causes PMS?

 Honestly, we don’t exactly know what causes PMS.
-It’s not simply too much or too little of a hormone that leads to PMS symptoms.
-It’s most likely a combination of hormones, neurotransmitters and environment that leads to symptoms of PMS.
+It’s most likely a combination of imbalances in our hormones, neurotransmitters and environment that leads to symptoms of PMS.

 Balancing these diverse systems gives most women relief from their PMS symptoms.
 It sometimes takes time to determine which treatment is right for you.
 An experienced Naturopathic Doctor will be able to tailor an individualized plan to give you the best chance for success.